happydasch/btplotting/README.md

 * Live plotting is done using an analyzer
 * Navigation in live client (Pausing, Backward, Forward)
 * Log panel to also include logging information
+* Different data generation which allows to generate data for different datadomains.
+This is useful when replaying data, to remove gaps when using multiple data sources.
+* Every figure has its own ColumnDataSource, so the live client can patch without having issues with nan values

 ## Features